What side is the sciatic nerve located on?

-Many people wonder what side the sciatic nerve is located on, but it’s actually located on both sides of the body.
-The sciatic nerve, the largest and longest nerve in the body, starts off as nerve roots that branch off from the lower spine to the pelvic area.
+The sciatic nerve is located on both sides of the body.
+The largest and longest nerve in the body, the sciatic nerve starts off as nerve roots that branch out from the lower spine to the pelvic area.
 From there, the sciatic nerve travels down both the right and left leg, all the way into the feet.
-That’s why symptoms of sciatica can be felt in the buttocks, thighs, legs and feet.
+That’s why sciatica can be felt in the buttocks, thighs, legs and feet.

 What is sciatica?

-Sciatica is a condition that describes the symptoms that can occur when the sciatic nerve is compressed.
+Sciatica is a term that describes the symptoms that can present when the sciatic nerve is compressed.
 This compression can occur anywhere along the path of the sciatic nerve.
-It is common for one or more of the spine’s components – like a displaced vertebra, enlarged facet joint, bulging spinal disc or thickened ligament – to cause sciatic nerve compression.
-Symptoms usually occur on one side of the body, and they tend to begin in the lower back and travel down through the buttocks to the back of the legs.
+It is common for one or more of the spine’s components — like a displaced vertebra, enlarged facet joint, bulging spinal disc or thickened ligament — to cause sciatic nerve compression.
+Symptoms usually occur on one side of the body, depending on where the compression is taking place, and they tend to begin in the lower back and travel down through the buttocks to the back of the legs.
 Symptoms can include:

 - Muscle weakness